saurabhdaware/cross-platform-tools/README.md

 ##### Module Resolutions in Build

-`@cross-platform-tools/vite-plugin` package takes care of resolving extensions such as `.node.ts`, `.client.ts`, `.xyz.ts` and creates final bundles such as `dist/node/`, `dist/client/`, or `dist/xyz`.
+`@cross-platform-tools/vite-plugin` package takes care of resolving extensions such as `.server.ts`, `.client.ts`, `.xyz.ts` and creates final bundles such as `dist/server/`, `dist/client/`, or `dist/xyz`.

 ##### Module Resolutions in Tests

 It also takes care of resolving extensions for tests when used with `vitest`.
-So you can define your platform-specific tests with `.client.test.ts`, `.node.test.ts`, etc.
+So you can define your platform-specific tests with `.client.test.ts`, `.server.test.ts`, etc.

 ##### Base Library Setup